Frameio/exlasticsearch/README.md

 # ExlasticSearch

-An elasticsearch dsls for mapping ecto models to elasticsearch mappings, along with elixir friendly query wrappers, response formatting and the like.
+An elasticsearch DSL for mapping Ecto models to elasticsearch mappings, along with elixir friendly query wrappers, response formatting and the like.

 ## Installation